FarmBot-Docs/farmbot-developers/v15/python/functions/api.md

 {%
 include callout.html
-type="warning"
+type="danger"
 title="Making requests"
-content="Making requests other than GET to the API will permanently alter the data in your account.
-Be especially careful making DELETE requests and POST requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
+content="Making requests other than `GET` to the API will **permanently alter** the data in your account.
+Be especially careful making `DELETE` requests and `POST` requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
 Altering data through the API may cause account instability."
 %}

 {%